Allowable Business Expenses in the UK Complete HMRC List for SMEs

 Capital Allowances vs Revenue Expenses

-A key distinction within business expenses is between revenue costs and capital allowances.
+A key distinction within business expenses is between revenue cost and capital allowances.

-Revenue expenses are day-to-day running costs such as rent, utilities and travel expenses.
+Revenue expenses are day-to-day running cost such as rent, utilities and travel expenses.
 These are deducted directly from profits in the accounting period incurred.

 Capital allowances apply to longer-term assets such as: